NEW TODAY:

 Restaurant Revue Statewide

-Selecting the best eats every other week involves painful editing that too often leaves very-much-loved foods not making what suddenly becomes an unkind cut.
-To follow that formula to glean a Final 5 from a year’s worth of F5s positively stings.
-(Though it’s made bearable by eliminating F5’s favorite restaurant dishes of 2023, which will get their own due this Friday, Dec.
-29.)
-So without any further ado, we spring to our feet and applaud the quintet of super winners!
+Selecting the best eats every other week involves excruciating editing that too often leaves very-much-loved foods not making a most unkind cut.
+To follow that formula to come up with a Final 5 from a year’s worth of F5s can sting.
+(Though it’s made reasonably bearable by eliminating F5’s favorite restaurant dishes of 2024, which will get their own due this Friday, Dec.
+27.)
+So without any further ado: The quintet of this year’s super winners!

 Subscribe